evergreen-ci/evergreen/docs/Containers/Container-Tasks.md

 the **run_on** field for a containerized variant.
 If more than one container name is specified, only the first entry will be recognized.

-### UI Changes
+## UI Changes

 Once configured properly, a variant with container tasks is ready to schedule tasks.
 Once tasks get created, key differences to look for in Spruce are:

-#### **Container Project Settings**
+### **Container Project Settings**

 A new tab has been added to the project settings page for container configurations.
-Users can create a list of resource configuration presets that can be referenced via alias in the size field of their container YAML configurations.
+Users can create a list of resource configuration presets that can be referenced by name in the size field of their container YAML configurations.

 ![containers.png](../images/container_configuration.png)

 Options:

--   Name: The alias for the resource preset.
+-   Name: The name for the resource preset.
 Names must be unique within the list.

 -   Memory: The amount of memory (in MiB) to allocate.